ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 Alternatively, comments may also start with `//`.\
 Commands are not case-sensitive, but the execution log will print them in upper case.
 They may be indented using any number of white space characters.

+All commands behave as defined in *Tanenbaum, A. (1990) "Structured Computer Organisation.", Prentice Hall, 3rd edition*.
+A documentation of all instructions may be found at [stvincent.edu](http://cis.stvincent.edu/carlsond/cs330/mic1/mic1doc.txt) (English), or [syssoft.blog](https://ca.syssoft.blog/wp-content/uploads/2018/01/2017W-CA06-Tanenbaum-CPU.pdf) (German).

 Jump commands (`JUMP, JNZE, JZER, JNEG, JNZE`) require the parameter to be a label, declared somewhere in the program.
 Labels are case-sensitive.
 Labels may be put before commands (e.g. `endless-loop: JUMP endless-loop`), or into their own lines.
 They may contain any non-whitespace characters, including numbers.
-Labels consisting only of numbers will always be interpreted as arbitrary strings, however, not as actual numeric program addresses.
+Labels consisting only of numbers will always be interpreted as names, however, not as actual numeric program addresses.

 Address commands (`ADDD, SUBD, LODD, STOD`) accept address constants in the range [0,9999] in addition to named addresses *a0*=1280 through *a10*=1290, and *one*=1291.
 The value at address *one* is preinitialized with the value 1, but may be changed during runtime.